MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-F-Security/part-161-Identification-ID-Cards-Members-Uniformed-Services-Their-Dependents-Other-Eligible-Individuals/subpart-B-DoD-Identification-ID-Cards-ID-Card-LifeCycle/section-161.7.md

 (ii) Contractors authorized to accompany the force (contingency contractor employees) as defined in Joint Publication 1-02 (available at *http://www.dtic.mil/doctrine/new\_pubs/jp1\_02.pdf*).

-(f) *DD Form 2, “Armed Forces of the United States Identification Card (Reserve).*” - (1) *Description.* This is the primary ID card for RC members not eligible for a CAC.
+(f) *DD Form 2, “Armed Forces of the United States Identification Card (Reserve).*”—(1) *Description.* This is the primary ID card for RC members not eligible for a CAC.
 Benefits and privileges shall be administered by the uniformed services as described in subpart C of this part.

 (i) The DD Form 2S (RES) shall serve as ID for purposes of the Geneva Convention requirements in accordance with DoD Instruction 1000.01.